CORSICA IS NOT FRANCE.

 30mi / 48km ✧ +1,980ft / 603m

-Upon your arrival into Porto Vecchio, the RAID shuttle will transfer you to our beach front hotel in Porto Vecchio, The Hotel Mariosa.
+Upon your arrival into Porto Vecchio, the RAID shuttle will transfer you to our beach front hotel in Porto Vecchio, the Hotel Carré Noir.
 This afternoon, our Corsican adventure begins with a prologue in the form of a quick, undulating spin from Porto Vecchio.
 A perfect opportunity to get to know your guides and your riding mates for the week before enjoying your first night on the island, in the city that hosted the Tour de France’s Grand Départ in 2013.
 After our short ride, we will gather this evening for a group orientation to go over the daily itinerary and plan for the week followed by an evening meal.

 D2 · PORTO VECCHIO TO SARTENE